stevenhggns/Buckley_Lab_SIP_project_protocols/GCMS_operation/CO2_batch_run.md

 * The blue septa may provide a better seal than the green septa (for higher temps).
 * The rotory vacuum oil should be changed every 6 months.
+* Replate the injection port glass liner (contains glass wool) after ~1000 injections.
+	* This helps prevent the liner from fusing to the injection port.